This is the one and only Excellence in Broadcasting Network.

 This is an AP story.

-The subhead is Since 1970, women have outpaced men in education and in earnings growth.
+The subhead is, since 1970, women have outpaced men in education and in earnings growth.

-Now, my first reaction to this was, other than the astounding nature of this story.
+Now, my first reaction to this was, other than the astounding nature of this story, well, when did this happen?

-You've heard that snurly.
+You've heard that, Snirdly.

 You heard that, Dawn?